 This is the flavorful turkey rub recipe I used for my Thanksgiving bird of 2005.
 The secret of the success of any poultry rub is to get it under the skin.
 That way it will be absorbed into the flesh more easily than if it were just rubbed onto the outside of the turkey.

-A portion of this poultry rub is used dry, used to season the inside the body cavity.
+A portion of this tasty rub is used to season the inner surfaces of the turkey's body cavity.
 The remaining dry mixture is mixed with the oil to make the wet rub.

 Carefully separate the skin from the breast of the turkey, being careful that it doesn't tear.
 Also separate some of the skin from the legs and thighs.
 You may need to use a small paring knife to separate the skin along the breastbone.

-After seasoning the cavity of the turkey with a tablespooon of the dry rub, season the breast, legs and thighs with part of the oil-wetted rub.
+After seasoning the cavity of the turkey with a tablespoon of the dry rub, season the breast, legs and thighs with part of the oil and rub paste.
 After the flesh is seasoned, pull the skin back into place.

 Now that the turkey is seasoned, it's time for the smoker.
 Keep the smoker temperature in the 250-275 degree range.
 Estimated smoking time is 30-45 minutes per pound, depending on smoker type, size of turkey and number of times the smoker is opened to check internal temperature or to baste.